MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-insights-dataverse.md

 ### CustomerProfile

 This table contains the unified customer profile from Customer Insights.
 The schema for a unified customer profile can vary based on the entities that are ingested, unified, and attributes that are used in the merge process.
-A typical customer profile schema contains a subset of attributes from the [Common Data Model definition of CustomerProfile](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/customerprofile).
+A typical customer profile schema contains a subset of the attributes from the [Common Data Model definition of CustomerProfile](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/customerprofile).

 ### AlternateKey